Sayer Ji

-Douglas Sayer Ji (born October 10, 1972) is the founder of alternative medicine portal GreenMedInfo, a website known for promoting various pseudoscientific publications.
+Sayer Ji (born October 10, 1972) is the founder of alternative medicine portal GreenMedInfo, a website that aggregates and indexes selected research citations from the National Library of Medicine's PubMed database on topics related to natural and integrative health.
+The website has been accused by critics, including McGill University's Office for Science and Society, of promoting pseudoscientific interpretations of medical research by providing "a highly selective slice of the biomedical literature, biased toward positive results for natural ingredients and spun to make bad studies look better".

 The Center for Countering Digital Hate alleged in its 2021 'Disinformation Dozen' report that Ji was one of twelve individuals promoting most of the misinformation that can be found online about vaccines.
-Meta, formerly Facebook, rejoined that posts from the twelve named profiles were responsible for only about 0.05% of all views of vaccine-related content on Facebook.
+Meta, formerly Facebook, responded that posts from the twelve named profiles were responsible for only about 0.05% of all views of vaccine-related content on Facebook.

 Background

 The son of a biochemist, Ji obtained a BA in philosophy from Rutgers University in 1995.
 He went on to manage an organic food market in Bonita Springs, Florida, after working with camps and facilities for troubled youths.
-He developed an interest for Zen Buddhism during that period, but stopped short of joining the movement.
+He developed an interest in Zen Buddhism during that period, but stopped short of joining the movement.

-He is the former editor of the defunct International Journal of Human Nutrition and Functional Medicine and a member of the advisory board and a former vice-president of the National Health Federation, a lobby group opposing government regulation of alternative health practitioners and supplements retailers.
+He is the former editor of the defunct International Journal of Human Nutrition and Functional Medicine and a member of the advisory board and a former vice-president of the National Health Federation, a lobby group opposing government regulation of alternative health practitioners and dietary supplement retailers.

-Ji became popular promoting common alternative medicine beliefs, such as enthusiasm for ancient healing practices and the claim that the appearance of some foods is meant to indicate which organ of the human body they are meant to treat.
-While he earlier had invited his readers to be suspicious of governments, health authorities and pharmaceutical companies, during the COVID-19 pandemic Ji joined other proponents of alternative medicine in embracing conspiracy theories about allegedly oppressive global organizations.
+Ji became popular promoting alternative medicine beliefs, including ancient healing practices and the claim that the appearance of some foods indicates which organs they benefit.
+While he earlier had invited his readers to be suspicious of governments, health authorities, and pharmaceutical companies during the COVID-19 pandemic, Ji joined other proponents of alternative medicine in embracing conspiracy theories about allegedly oppressive global organizations.

-He was married to Kelly Brogan from 2019 to 2022, living in Miami.
+He was married to Kelly Brogan from 2019 to 2022.

-Ji denies being an anti-vaccination activist, but consistently shares false or misleading messages about vaccine safety and efficacy.
 He lives in Florida.

 GreenMedInfo

 Ji's website, GreenMedInfo, was started in 2008.
 It purports to allow users to search articles from the research portal PubMed on alternative medicine topics.
 However, tests made in 2019 by the McGill Organization for Science and Society showed only articles appearing to indicate positive results for alternative medicine treatments are displayed as search results through GreenMedInfo, ignoring the large number of research papers denying the effectiveness of alternative medicine.

-The website also presents unreliable health and nutrition information, as well as common conspiracy theories, as facts, notably about the efficacy of vaccination.
-It has been noted for a lack of neutrality and curated toward those papers that confirm his pronouncements and away from those that undermine his pronouncements.
-"A colossal exercise in cherry picking."
+The website, described as a "colossal exercise in cherry picking", also presents unreliable health and nutrition information, as well as common conspiracy theories, as facts, notably about the efficacy of vaccination.

 Using web browsing data collected between 2016 and 2019, one study found that GreenMedInfo was a top site for vaccine-skeptical information.

 As of 2021, annual subscription plans to GreenMedInfo range from $75 to $850.
 In 2019, the website claimed some one million views per month.